Yedpay Collaborates With Mastercard To Lead The Future Of Payment Technology

-According to the "2022 Southeast Asia Digital Economy Report", Southeast Asia's booming digital payment market is expected to hit US$2 trillion by transaction value in 20302.
+According to the '2022 Southeast Asia Digital Economy Report', Southeast Asia's booming digital payment market is expected to hit US$2 trillion by transaction value in 2030.

 In the future, Yedpay will continue to be Hong Kong-centric with ASEAN as its core growth point and will launch diversified financial products from collection to remittance of merchant electronic wallets, aiming to build the ASEAN Payment Hub.
 With openness and practicality, Yedpay will conduct technological innovation and make more forward-looking explorations and breakthroughs in the field of mobile payments.